Skip to content

 Arrival, Admission, Opening Hours

-Getting there from Cusco
+Arrival from Cusco

 Admission and Boleto Turístico

 Ollantaytambo is included in the Boleto Turístico del Cusco.
 According to COSITUC, the archaeological park belongs to Circuito III in the Sacred Valley, along with Pisaq, Chinchero, and Moray.
-For foreign visitors, COSITUC offers the BTC Integral with 10 days validity for 130 Soles and the BTC Partial III with 2 days validity for 70 Soles.
+For foreign visitors, COSITUC states the BTC Integral with 10 days validity for 130 Soles and the BTC Partial III with 2 days validity for 70 Soles.

 Opening Hours

-Practical Tips for Visiting
+Practical Tips for Your Visit

 • Shoes: Sturdy soles help on steps, dust, stones, and uneven paths.

-• Sun protection: The altitude makes UV radiation noticeable; hat, sunscreen, and water are essential.
+• Sun Protection: The altitude makes UV radiation noticeable; hat, sunscreen, and water are essential.

 • Pace: 2,851 meters is lower than Cusco, but stairs and sun still take energy.

-More Peru on WhatsApp Channel
+More Peru in the WhatsApp Channel

-New content about Peru, Inca history, culture, and travel destinations appears regularly on the PeruMagazin WhatsApp Channel.
+New content about Peru, Inca history, culture, and travel destinations is regularly published in the PeruMagazin WhatsApp channel.

 Follow PeruMagazin